 What to Expect If Charged With a Criminal Offense in Virginia

 Being charged for a crime can be a confusing and intimidating process, especially if you don’t know what to expect.
+For most of us, it is downright scary.
 For this reason, the following is some basic information on the types of criminal charges and what you can expect at two preliminary stages during your case.
 To learn more specifics or discuss what you can do to help your situation, call and schedule a consultation with a Virginia criminal defense lawyer today.

 Types of Offenses in Virginia

 Felonies and misdemeanors are two different categories of criminal offenses in the Commonwealth of Virginia.
 Misdemeanors are the lower offenses.
 A misdemeanor crime is punishable by a maximum of 12 months in jail, up to a $2500 fine or a combination thereof.
-In Virginia, misdemeanors are never punishable by prison time.
+In Virginia, misdemeanors are punishable by jail time, but most misdemeanor convictions result in probation of a suspended jail term.
+Suspended jail time means that the client does not have to go to jail but is under court supervision for a period of time and may have to serve the jail sentence if the court’s terms are violated during the supervision period.

-To face prison time in the Virginia Department of Corrections, you must be charged with a felony offense.
+To face prison time in the Virginia Department of Corrections, you must be convicted of a felony offense.
 Just like misdemeanors, felonies fall into different categories, and the most serious felony offenses in Virginia are capital offenses punishable by death.
 Most felony offenses, however, are punishable by certain periods of incarceration within the Department of Corrections.
 In addition, there may be a possibility of a jail sentence to be served locally and/or a fine.
+It is possible for a prison term to be suspended, but clients convicted of felonies have a much higher risk of serving time overall, even if they are on probation.

-In the Commonwealth, common felony offenses are burglary, robbery, malicious wounding, manslaughter and murder, all punishable by very serious consequences—sometimes even a death sentence.
+In the Commonwealth, common felony offenses are burglary, robbery, malicious wounding, manslaughter and murder, all punishable by very serious consequences—sometimes even life in prison.

 If you are charged with a misdemeanor, you will either be given a Virginia Uniform Summons with the date on which you must appear in court or you will be placed under arrest and the magistrate will give you warrant of arrest.
 That warrant of arrest will include a date on which you must appear in court regarding the charges.
 Depending on the jurisdiction, this may be a trial date or may be an arraignment or advisement date.
 The arraignment or advisement date means that it is not a trial date, but it is the date on which you will learn more about the charges and your rights to counsel.

 Felony is a more serious offense than a misdemeanor offense.
 There are two different ways from which a felony offense may start in Virginia.
 You may be issued a warrant of arrest very similar to a misdemeanor offense.
 The difference will be the warrant of arrest will have an arraignment date and a preliminary hearing date.
-At that preliminary hearing you cannot be found guilty of a felony offense, because the district courts in Virginia do not have that power.
+At that preliminary hearing, you cannot be found guilty of a felony offense, because the district courts in Virginia do not have that power.
 However, they may certify that offense to the circuit court.
-Circuit courts in Virginia do have the power to find guilt or innocence in a felony charge, and you have right to jury trial.
-In addition, your case may originate in the circuit court and skip district court procedures entirely.
+Circuit courts in Virginia do have the power to find guilt or innocence in a felony charge, and you have the right to jury trial among other protections.
+In addition, some rare cases may originate in the circuit court and skip district court procedures entirely.
 Felony cases that begin in district court do so on what are called direct indictments.

 What To Expect After Charges Are Filed